l-monninger/model-hosting-example/README.md

-# shared-compute-example
+# model-hosting-example
-Shared compute example for Medium.
+An example of creating a model-hosting service for Medium.